Congratulations on Passing the Embassy’s Primary Screening!

 If you cannot get the information from the embassy or consulate, you will need to find it on the universities’ websites.
 The best way I have found to do this is to search Google for your university name and the words “embassy mext”.
 For example “University of Tokyo Embassy MEXT.”

 You may find that the universities do ask you to contact a faculty member as part of your application.
 In that case follow the university’s instructions.

-I tried this researching the application process at 7 different universities using the Google method above and in every case, besides Keio (because Keio has the be the exception to everything), the top result was the page with the instructions on how to apply for a letter of acceptance.
+I tried this researching the application process at 7 different universities using the Google method above and in almost every case, the top result was the page with the instructions on how to apply for a letter of acceptance.